stefangolas/lab_docs/source/index.rst

 Contributing
 --------------------
-If you would like to contribute your own documentation, . :ref:`follow these instructions. <contributing>`
+If you would like to contribute your own documentation, :ref:`follow these instructions.<contributing>`

 General Topics
 -----------------